luizbgomide/sovereign/rules.md

 A healthy character normally starts at zero System Strain and has their Constitution score as their allowed maximum.
 A character cannot accumulate more than this maximum in System Strain.

 Magical healing and certain spells and abilities will add to a subject’s System Strain.
 If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
-If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for at least an hour.
+If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for n hour.

 Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, and comfortable and can get at least eight uninterrupted hours of sleep.
 Cold camps, stony bedding, and other sources of privation prevent this recuperation.

 ### Natural Healing

 A wounded creature can recover hit points by getting a good night’s rest and adequate food.
-Provided they are warm, fed, and comfort- able, they regain hit points each morning equal to their experience level, or equal to their hit dice if they are NPCs.
+Provided they are warm, fed, and comfortable, they regain hit points each morning equal to their experience level, or equal to their hit dice if they are NPCs.
 Characters suffering some form of privation do not recover hit points through sleep.

 Frail creatures do not recover hit points through natural healing.
 They must cure their Frail condition first or rely on pharmaceuticals.
 Removing the Frail condition requires a full week of bed rest and the medical attention of someone with at least Heal-0 skill and a healer’s kit.
 Frail victims without this level of medical care must make a Physical save after a week; on a failure they die sometime in the next week, while success means they lose their Frailty after another month’s rest.

 ### First Aid

-Healers can patch up victims in a hurry, albeit at a cost to their phys- ical resilience.
+Healers can patch up victims in a hurry, albeit at a cost to their physical resilience.
 By spending one minute patching up an ally with a healer’s kit, a healer can heal 1d6 points of damage plus their Heal skill.
 If they lack any Heal skill at all, they restore 1d6-1 points.
 Each such application of first aid adds one System Strain to the target.
 First aid can restore hit points to a Frail target, but it cannot remove their Frailty.

 One ten-minute turn is enough time for a healer to apply as much first aid as is wanted to the rest of their party.